 ☐ I have had potential applicants and stakeholders referred to me in my function as EU4Health NFP by the national counterparts for this programme.
-In the information provided to potential EU4Health stakeholders by the EU4Health NFP (e.g. via mailings, website, info sessions), we: \square inform stakeholders about the existence of this programme. \square inform stakeholders how they may contact the national counterparts for this programme. ☐inform stakeholders about informational events organised in the scope of this programme.
-Besides those mentioned above, are there any other interactions currently taking place - or in planning - between the EU4Health NFP and this programme, or its national counterparts? ☐ Yes ☐ No O If Yes, please specify. type answer here What kind of interactions by the EU4Health NPF with this programme and its national counterparts are most desirable to be implemented, in your opinion?
-Please specify. type answer here HEADING 4: MIGRATION & BORDER MANAGEMENT Asylum, Migration and Integration Fund Is there a designated national counterpart for □Yes this programme in your country (NCP/NFP, or □ No other contact point of national or regional managing authority for this programme)? ☐ I am not aware whether this is the case O If Yes, which organisation hosts the destype answer here ignated national counterpart in your country for this programme?
-O Please specify the website address of type answer here the designated national counterpart for this programme (if applicable).
+In the information provided to potential EU4Health stakeholders by the EU4Health NFP (e.g. via mailings, website, info sessions), we: ☐inform stakeholders about the existence of this programme. ☐inform stakeholders how they may contact the ne national counterparts for this programme. ☐inform stakeholders about informational ever nts organised in the scope of this programme.
+Besides those mentioned above, are there any other interactions currently taking place - or in planning - between the EU4Health NFP and □ Yes □ No this programme, or its national counterparts?
+O If Yes, please specify. type answer here What kind of interactions by the EU4Health NPF with this programme and its national counterparts are most desirable to be imple- mented, in your opinion?
+Please specify. type answer here HEADING 4: MIGRATION & BORDER MANAGEMENT Asylum, Migration and Integration Fund Is there a designated national counterpart for this programme in your country (NCP/NFP, or other contact point of national or regional managing authority for this programme)? ☐ Yes ☐ No ☐ I am not aware whether this is the case O If Yes, which organisation hosts the designated national counterpart in your country for this programme? type answer here the designated national counterpart for this programme (if applicable).